maverock24/airline-maintenance-timeline/README.md

 2.  **Install dependencies:**

-    Navigate to the root of the project and install dependencies using Yarn:
+    Navigate to the root of the project and install dependencies using npm:

     ```bash
-    yarn install
+    npm install
     ```

 3.  **Build and run the Docker containers:**